 In particular, VarSome is also a thriving global Human Genomics Community of healthcare professionals and researchers sharing knowledge in the form of variant classifications, publication links, or discussions.
 VarSome users can exchange research notes or even ask to be introduced to other users who wish to engage in a deeper collaboration.

 One of the benefits of such a massive aggregated, harmonized and enriched database is that it can be applied in further downstream processes, such as automated variant classification according to the guidelines of the American College of Medical Genetics and Genomics (ACMG), or those developed by the Association for Molecular Pathology (AMP) for interpretation of somatic variants.

-To this extent, the main aim of VarSome’s ACMG implementation is to correctly present the most salient data available and help the users to quickly identify those variants that require additional clinical scrutiny.
-The ACMG classification is provided for research and educational purposes only, as indeed are the ACMG guidelines themselves.
+To this extent, the main aim of VarSome’s ACMG and AMP implementations is to correctly present the most salient data available and help the users to quickly identify those variants that require additional clinical scrutiny.
 For further information you can visit VarSome’s Implementation of ACMG Guidelines and VarSome's Implementation of AMP Guidelines.